hyperglance/kubernetes/README.md

 Use the following Guide to install [HELM](https://helm.sh/docs/intro/install/) .

-### Clone / Download the repository
+### Clone the repository or Download the latest Release

-Clone the repository:
+To Clone the repository:

 ```bash
 mkdir code && cd code
 git clone https://github.com/hyperglance/kubernetes.git
 ```

-Download the [Zip](https://github.com/hyperglance/kubernetes/archive/v0.2.1.zip) release, and extract it.
+To Download the [Zip](https://github.com/hyperglance/kubernetes/archive/v0.2.1.zip) release, and extract it.

 ### Create a namespace (Optional)